What we do and how we do it

 We encourage you or your child to try the instrument before buying; and we also encourage you to consult your teacher.

 We provide a 12-month warranty on all bassoons we own.
 For certain bassoons, we also provide the added security of our unique Buy Back Scheme; under this scheme, if you decide the bassoon isn't right for you or your child within two years of purchasing it, you can return it to us and we will pay you up to 90% of the original purchase price.

 What condition are your bassoons in?

 We select our bassoons carefully to ensure they meet our high standards.
 We test all bassoons extensively, and either fully service them (up to and including complete re-pads, re-corks, spring replacement, key adjustment, regulation etc) or attend to minor issues if the bassoon has recently been serviced.
 Third party servicing rarely meets our standards, so we will invariably carry out more work even if it has had a recent service.

 We also clean and polish all instruments and cases before sale.

 Then all instruments are fully tested again before going on sale, to ensure they are in perfect working order.
-We also provide new cork grease, swabs and neck straps for all instruments (as applicable).

 How does the Try Before You Buy scheme work?